Zcash community: Hello from KeepKey!

 Many of you know KeepKey as a long-running open-source hardware wallet.
 Since separating from ShapeShift, our team has rebuilt the firmware, desktop software, and device-management stack from the ground up.
 Implementation is led by Highlander — former lead at ShapeShift — alongside senior engineer Pastaghost, with illithics supporting coordination, documentation, and delivery tracking.
 That foundation gives us a practical path to Orchard signing on a physical KeepKey device, with private keys remaining on-device.

-We are happy to share our experimental firmware and software from a demo with Zcash Brasil:
+We have experimental firmware and software from a demo with Zcash Brasil:

 https://www.youtube.com/watch?v=VyASii70ZLg